Romanian Writers' Society: Early years

-Over the following months, the committee offered the honorary presidency to Queen Elisabeth and attempted to attract older writers.
-Of these, Alexandru Vlahuță seemed the most sensitive to the problems of younger writers.
-After obtaining a pledge of financial aid from minister Spiru Haret, he launched a public appeal for a writers' publishing house in Universul newspaper.
-He believed the press should operate under its own committee formed of Vlahuță's generational colleagues, and the SSR committee rejected the project, which later failed.
-Titu Maiorescu, Ioan Slavici, Barbu Ștefănescu Delavrancea and Ion Luca Caragiale all kept their distance from the new organization.
-Rădulescu-Motru's political views caused his departure, but Mihail Dragomirescu joined in 1911.
-Invited to join, the Imperial Russian-born Jewish critic Constantin Dobrogeanu-Gherea penned an open letter to Anghel in which he lamented that membership was based not on the value of one's work but on one's birth certificate, ironically observing that he could not obtain it, as a trip to Russia would be hazardous for him.
+In the following months, the committee offered the honorary presidency to Queen Elisabeth and attempted to attract older writers.
+Of these, Alexandru Vlahuță appeared most sensitive to the problems of younger writers.
+After obtaining a pledge of financial aid from Minister Spiru Haret, he launched a public appeal for a writers' publishing house in the Universul newspaper.
+He believed the press should operate under its own committee, formed by Vlahuță's generational colleagues.
+The SSR committee rejected the project, which later failed.
+Notable writers such as Titu Maiorescu, Ioan Slavici, Barbu Ștefănescu Delavrancea, and Ion Luca Caragiale kept their distance from the new organization.
+Rădulescu-Motru's political views led to his departure, but Mihail Dragomirescu joined in 1911.

+Upon being invited to join, Imperial Russian-born Jewish critic Constantin Dobrogeanu-Gherea wrote an open letter to Anghel, lamenting that membership was based not on the value of one's work but on one's birth certificate.
+He ironically observed that he could not obtain it, as a trip to Russia would be hazardous for him.
 Anghel replied that Gherea could join, as he held Romanian citizenship.
 However, a number of non-citizen Jewish writers and critics sided with Gherea, creating an unfavorable atmosphere for the SSR.
-Amid rising polemics, in January 1910 the society asked the Romanian Parliament to reject a law granting citizenship to Jewish critic Eugen Porn.
-The appearance of Cumpăna magazine, edited by four leaders of the SSR (Anghel, Chendi, Iosif and Sadoveanu), appeared to be a secessionist gesture and nearly led to the society's dissolution.
-The break in the friendship between Anghel and Iosif also proved unfortunate.
-Nevertheless, the SSR remained active, within its first six months organizing meetings in Ploiești, Buzău, Galați and Piatra Neamț, as well as a tour through Bukovina.
-A temporary headquarters, with a library and donated artistic objects, was set up in a hotel apartment; this was destroyed by fire in January 1911.
+Amid rising polemics, in January 1910, the society asked the Romanian Parliament to reject a law granting citizenship to Jewish critic Eugen Porn.
+The appearance of Cumpăna magazine, edited by four SSR leaders (Anghel, Chendi, Iosif, and Sadoveanu), appeared to be a secessionist gesture and nearly led to the society's dissolution.
+The break in friendship between Anghel and Iosif also proved unfortunate.

+Nevertheless, the SSR remained active, organizing meetings in Ploiești, Buzău, Galați, and Piatra Neamț, as well as a tour through Bukovina within its first six months.
+A temporary headquarters, with a library and donated artistic objects, was set up in a hotel apartment, but it was destroyed by fire in January 1911.
 Conferences in Transylvania's Sibiu (March 1911) and Arad (April–May 1911) proved invigorating and had a notable impact on the Romanian literary scene.
-The second general meeting, held that November, saw the admission of at least 37 new members, including Alexandru Macedonski, Ioan Alexandru Brătescu-Voinești (later considered a founder), Duiliu Zamfirescu and Dragomirescu, as well as the young Tudor Arghezi, Gala Galaction and Nicolae Davidescu.
+The second general meeting, held that November, saw the admission of at least 37 new members, including Alexandru Macedonski, Ioan Alexandru Brătescu-Voinești (later considered a founder), Duiliu Zamfirescu, and Dragomirescu, as well as young writers like Tudor Arghezi, Gala Galaction, and Nicolae Davidescu.
 A new committee was chosen, with Gârleanu as president.
 Soon, a law recognizing the SSR as a legal entity was adopted, coming into effect in March 1912.
 Henceforth, it could receive donations and subsidies.
-A first subsidy, granted by Constantin C. Arion, came to 3000 lei and was divided among the members.
+A first subsidy, granted by Constantin C. Arion, amounted to 3000 lei and was divided among the members.
 An almanac for 1912 and 1913 was printed, although the planned bulletin had yet to appear.